 What makes this so welcome is that it lets school administrators foster leadership skills in teachers who have strong potential, and it helps talented and gifted educators to develop as professionals.
 While there’s no single extra-classroom model, three of the most common extra-classroom roles are lead teachers, classroom coaches and team leaders.

-Today I’ll explore what it takes to do well in extra-classroom roles and advise on how school districts can ensure the success of lead teachers.
-In a future article I’ll discuss classroom coaches and team leaders.
+Let’s talk about what it takes to do well in extra-classroom roles and advise on how school districts can ensure the success of lead teachers.

 What it takes for teachers to thrive in extra-classroom roles